Midnex/icc-brightness/README.md

 ## Thanks

-Huge thanks to Udi Fuchs (@udifuchs) for creating the initial project and making my shiny new laptop usable.
+Huge thanks to Udi Fuchs (@udifuchs) for creating the initial project and all the contributors.